 Some time back, in his blog post, Jeffrey Snover introduced one of the new Windows PowerShell 3.0 feature – Windows PowerShell Workflow.
 In that post, you saw a glimpse of how to author workflows using PowerShell syntax.
+This post dives into more details of authoring workflows using PowerShell syntax and various extensions to it.

 I published the source code for the Cmdlet Help Editor on CodePlex here: http://cmdlethelpeditor.codeplex.com/ .
 Please feel free to contribute.